He Guan

-He Guan (贺惯 (Hè Guàn); born 25 January 1993) is a Chinese professional footballer who plays as a centre-back for Chinese Super League club Wuhan Three Towns, on loan from Shanghai Port.
+He Guan (贺惯 (Hè Guàn); born 25 January 1993) is a Chinese professional footballer who plays as a centre-back for Chinese Super League club Wuhan Three Towns.

 Club career

 He started his professional football career in 2011 when he was loaned to Shanghai Zobon's squad for the 2011 China League Two campaign.
 He returned to Shanghai Dongya in 2013 and was promoted to first team squad in 2014.
 He made his senior debut on 16 July 2014 in the fourth round of 2014 Chinese FA Cup against Wuhan Hongxing.
 On 7 March 2015, He made his Chinese Super League debut in the season's opening game in a 2–1 win against Jiangsu Guoxin-Sainty.
 On 18 September 2016, He scored his first Chinese Super League goal in a 2–1 away victory against Hangzhou Greentown.

 On 1 September 2022, He joined Chinese Super League club Changchun Yatai on loan.
 He made his Yatai debut on the same day in a 1–0 defeat against Chengdu Rongcheng at home.

+On 6 January 2026, He announced his departure after playing 10 years for Shanghai Port.
+On 21 January 2026, He transferred to Wuhan Three Towns.